-To change the language that the UConnect® system is using:
+To change the language that the uconnect[®] phone is using:

-- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say the name of the language you wish to switch to English, Espanol, or Francais. - Continue to follow the system prompts to complete language selection.
+- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say the name of the language you wish to switch to English, Espanol, or Francais.

+• Continue to follow the system prompts to complete the language selection.